-Venus conjunctions with other planets from 2016 to 2020 The column headed 'UT' is the Universal Time (equivalent to GMT) of the conjunction (in hrs : mins).
-The separation (column 'Sep') is the angular distance between the two planets, measured relative to Venus, e.g. on 2017 Nov 13, Jupiter is positioned 0°.3 South of Venus at the time shown.
+Venus conjunctions with other planets from 2021 to 2025 (click for full-size table, 131 KB).
+The column headed 'UT' is the Universal Time (equivalent to GMT) of the conjunction (in hrs : mins).
+The separation (column 'Sep') is the angular distance between the two planets, measured relative to Venus, e.g. on 2022 Apr 30, Jupiter is positioned 0°.2 North of Venus at the time shown.
 The 'Fav.
 Hem' column shows the Hemisphere in which the conjunction will be best observed (Northern, Southern and/or Equatorial).
-The expression 'Not high N Lats' indicates that observers at latitudes further North than about 45°N will find the conjunction difficult or impossible to observe because of low altitude and/or bright twilight.
+Note that observers located close to the Northern/Southern visibility boundary of any given conjunction will find it difficult or impossible to observe because of low altitude and/or bright twilight.

 In the 'When Visible' column, a distinction is made between Dawn/Morning visibility and Dusk/Evening visibility; the terms Dawn/Dusk refer specifically to the twilight period before sunrise/after sunset, whilst the terms Evening/Morning refer to the period after darkness falls/before twilight begins (some conjunctions will take place in darkness, others will not, depending upon latitude).
 The 'Con' column shows the constellation in which the planets are positioned at the time of the conjunction.

 To find the direction in which the conjunctions will be seen on any of the dates in the table, note down the constellation in which the planets are located ('Con' column) on the required date and find the constellation's rising direction (for Dawn/Morning apparitions) or setting direction (for Dusk/Evening apparitions) for your particular latitude in the Rise-Set direction table.